-The Northwest High School Library and Community Computer Lab are open daily for student use.
-All students are welcome to use the resources available in the library.
+The Northwest High School Media Center and Community Computer Lab are open daily for student use.
+All students are welcome to use the resources available in the media center.
 For daily hours, or to search the online catalog and database, please visit our website at https://lnw.lps.org/.

 Students are required to scan their student ID upon entering.
-Students must present a pass at the front desk when entering the library during scheduled class times.
-Students are expected to follow all Northwest school-wide behavior expectations while in the library.
+Students must present a pass at the front desk when entering the media center during scheduled class times.
+Students are expected to follow all Northwest schoolwide behavior expectations while in the media center.